Shulkie512/Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
 - Ansible allows you to quickly install, update, add web servers to your network by using the same playbooks.

 The playbook implements the following tasks: